Design Lead (2015-2017)

 In 2015, I had the pleasure to work on trendy Pacific Northwest project.
 It was a priviledge because retrospectively, I realized a lot of what I contributed was my creative expression and not following an already set format of designing a brand.
 As you can imagine, in a small team of three you need to take on many roles and responsibitlities; and as the Design Lead I was involved with apparel design/production, content marketing, photography and developing the online store.

 Unfortunately, the company was unsustainable due to the fact that everyone involved in the project could not commit to the time to developing the brand.
-We all understood that it is the nature of life and setting priorities.

 The startup e-commerce company needed a jump start on their web presence.